-Private equity funds are facing more competition than ever before – making finding high-quality investment opportunities (at reasonable valuations) an increasingly difficult challenge.
-To keep up, firms are both devoting more resources to deal origination and becoming more creative in identifying their next great investment.
+Private equity funds face more competition than ever before – making finding high-quality investment opportunities (at reasonable valuations) an increasingly difficult challenge.
+To keep up, firms are both devoting more resources to deal origination and becoming more creative in identifying their next great investments.

-Placing more attention on these efforts, however, raises a natural question – who is in charge of making sure these initiatives perform as planned?
+However, placing more attention on these efforts raises a natural question – who is in charge of making sure these initiatives perform as planned?
 Increasingly, firms have been hiring business development professionals to bridge that gap.

-In this article, we’re going to discuss the rise of the business development role in private equity, why it’s essential, and the common strategies being used to increase deal flow.
+This article will discuss the rise of the business development manager role in private equity, why it’s essential, and the common strategies used to increase deal flow.

 Let’s dive right in.

 The Rise of the Private Equity Business Development Role

 Over the past few years, the demand for private equity business development professionals has skyrocketed.
 This is especially true in lower middle-market and middle-market private equity firms.
 But why is this happening?
 And why now?